Recessed lighting trims serve three purposes:

 |Lensed Trim (wet locations)||Pinhole||Surface Adjustable|

-- First, select the type of trim needed based on function.
+- Select the type of trim needed based on function.
 For accent lighting, it is important to pay attention to the range of motion of the trim to be sure that it will work with the placement of your light.

-- Next, choose a color that is closest to the color of the ceiling.
-For general lighting, I recommend using white trims if the ceiling is white.
+- If you want your lights to blend with the ceiling, choose a color that is similar to the ceiling.
+For example, use white trims if the ceiling is white.
 If the ceiling is painted a color other than white, you can use a clear (chrome) trim with a specular finish which will reflect the ceiling color and blend well.
 You can also paint the trim ring to match the ceiling if you’d like, but don’t paint the inside surface of the trim.